Curtsy: Decline

-The French Revolution and later the World War I (1914–1918) destroyed much of Europe’s traditional class order.
+The French Revolution (1789-1799) and later World War I (1914–1918) destroyed much of Europe’s traditional class order.
 Aristocratic households shrank or disappeared and the elaborate codes of conduct associated with courts and the landed elite became less relevant as the political power of the nobility eroded.

 In the interwar years, combined with women’s suffrage movements, a democratic ethos in social life was on the rise.
+Domestic service lost prestige and manpower since many women entered factories, offices, and nursing.
 The idea of visibly "submitting" to another person began to feel inappropriate in more middle-class and professional settings.

 By the mid-20th century, handshakes and verbal greetings had largely replaced bows and curtsies in Western social life.

 Today

-Today, the curtsy survives in limited ceremonial contexts and it retains a formal and symbolic role in royal protocol.
+Today, the curtsy survives in limited ceremonial contexts and it retains a formal and symbolic role in royal protocol especially in the constitutional monarchies in Europe and the commonwealth.

 Women are often expected to curtsy when meeting monarchs or members of the royal family.
 The rules of curtsying in such contexts vary depending on country, rank, and the specific expectations of each royal household.